pureali/pureali/README.md

 Summary:

 - 🔭 I’m currently working on a digital twin to reduce greenhouse gas emissions.
-- 🌱 I’m currently learning agentic AI with MCPs
+- 🌱 I’m currently learning agentic AI with MCPs, LLMs training and fine-tuning.
 - 👯 I’m looking to collaborate on multi-agents, computer vision, extended reality, and startup ideas
 - 🤔 I’m looking for help with marketing and brainstorming ideas
 - 💬 Ask me about technical issues, ideas, and research interests